Video-based automatic lameness detection of dairy cows using pose estimation and multiple locomotion traits: Introduction

 Using the locomotion trait(s) as feature(s), supervised learning classifiers can then be trained to score lameness.
 In supervised learning, classifiers learn from given examples, also known as ground truth or golden standard.
 Manual locomotion scores, that is, locomotion scores provided by one or more observers, make up the ground truth of lameness detection classifiers.
 The subjective nature of manual locomotion scoring is a well-known problem~\citep{schlageter-tello_effect_2014} and often leads to low intra- and inter-observer reliability and agreement.
 However, a classifier can only be as good as its ground truth, so information about the reliability of the locomotion scale is necessary.
-However, observer reliability and agreement are seldom reported, let alone analyzed.
+Yet, observer reliability and agreement are seldom reported, let alone analyzed.

-Three critical gaps emerge from the studies discussed so far: (1) the use of obsolete image processing methods remains frequent, (2) no one combined more than two locomotion traits for lameness classification, and (3) the reliability of the ground truth is seldom reported.
+Three critical gaps emerge from the studies discussed so far: (1) the use of obsolete image processing methods remains frequent, (2)few studies combine multiple locomotion traits for lameness classification, and (3) the reliability of the ground truth is seldom reported.
 This paper addresses the three gaps mentioned above and proposes a non-intrusive and fully automated approach to camera-based lameness detection that includes multiple locomotion traits.
+Additionally, the code of this paper is open-source\footnote{Code available at: \url{https://github.com/hrussel/lameness-detection}}.